Chapter 1 : Manic Panic Mondays

 That is how, by noon, everybody knows.

 I don't make gossip; I just deliver it.
 Personally, the whole concept bores me, but journalistic integrity and notoriety are inversely proportional.

 I think you can imagine which one I like better.

 Dom's there, with a grin reserved only for a prime scoop.
-"Breaking news.
-You won't believe what Rose just told me."
+"You won't believe what Rose just told me."

+She pauses for dramatic effect; it just makes me impatient.
 I didn't expect the mention of Rose.
-She hates me.
-Well, most of her family doesn't like me, but that's what I get for stalking them one too many times.
+She, in brief, hates me.
+Most of her family hates me, but that's what I get for stalking them one too many times.
 Knowing Dom, she probably got her cousin in some slip of the tongue.

 "He's got a girlfriend."

 A/N It's all downhill from here!